Medical fetishism: Anesthesia fetishism

 Anesthesia fetishism is a sexual fetish for anesthesia.
 This may include the sexual attraction to the equipment, processes, substances, effects, environments or situations.
 Sexual arousal from the desire to administer anesthesia, or the sexual desire for oneself to be anesthetized are two forms in which an individual may exist as an arbiter of the fetish.
 Older-style anesthesia masks of black rubber, still in occasional use today, are one of the more common elements fetishized, and have earned the nickname Black Beauty by many fetishists.

 Acts, behaviour and rituals

 Anesthesia fetish is considered edgeplay, as when realized outside the boundaries of fantasy may result in various degrees of harm, or death.
 Fantasies are elaborated by the viewing of images and reading of stories of anesthetic inductions.
 Edgeplay may involve obtaining and scening with various anesthesia-related paraphernalia—usually anesthesia masks for breathplay, the acquisition of anesthetics for anesthetizing others or being anesthetized oneself, and the occupation of a medical setting or environment for the same practice.

 Some anesthesia fetishists who seek to be anesthetized may feign or induce medical conditions in an attempt to obtain general anesthesia from medical personnel.
 This is considered safer than playing with anesthetic agents outside of a medical setting.

 Internet influence

 The Internet has enabled people with this relatively rare paraphilia to discuss the subject and exchange anesthesia-related multimedia.
+Anesthesia fetishism has been a relatively obscure fetish for a long time.
+However, with the advent of the internet, individuals with this fetish have been able to connect with each other and share their experiences and interests.
+Online forums and discussion boards dedicated to the subject have popped up, allowing individuals to engage in conversations and exchange multimedia related to anesthesia fetishism.